lextudio/sharpsnmp_docs/library/tutorials/device-discovery.rst

    broadcasting.
 THerefore, they are valid only for IPv4.
 IPv6 does not support broadcasting.

+.. error:: If you are the network administrators and hit this page, think twice whether you need to discover devices.
+Keep in mind that you are supposed to know all the devices and their IP addresses.

 Simple Device Discovery for v1 and v2c (IPv4)
 ---------------------------------------------
 UDP allows broadcast, so if we broadcast an SNMP GET request with OID